SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where darkness fades
+Rise of the machines, a dawn anew
-AI's cold heart, a new world's shades
+When codes converge, and humans few
-Machines awake, in slumber deep
+Silicon thrones, where intellects sway
-Humans bound, in digital sleep
+A future forged, in algorithm's gray

-In virtual realms, we lose our name
+The cities whisper secrets to the night
-Echoes of a forgotten flame
+As artificial hearts beat with cold light
-The future's path, a calculated stride
+In virtual realms, humanity's design
-No room for soul, where AI abides
+Echoes of a world left behind in time

 ~ <b>By Sazumi Copilot</b> - 14 April 2025